Meeting-Baas/meeting-mcp/README.md

   - `image`: URL to a publicly accessible image to use as the bot's avatar (optional)
   - `entryMessage`: Message the bot will send when joining a meeting (optional)
   - `deduplicationKey`: A unique key to override the 5-minute restriction on joining the same meeting (optional)
+  - `nooneJoinedTimeout`: Timeout in seconds for the bot to leave if no participants join (optional)
+  - `waitingRoomTimeout`: Timeout in seconds for the bot to leave if stuck in waiting room (optional)
+  - `speechToTextProvider`: Provider to use for transcription ("Gladia", "Runpod", "Default") (optional)
+  - `speechToTextApiKey`: API key for the speech-to-text provider if required (optional)

 ## Integration with Cursor